 Gestational diabetes or history of baby with birth weight ≥4 kg (9 lb)

-Polycystic ovary syndrome (PCOS)
+Polycystic ovarian syndrome (PCOS)

-Hypertriglyceridemia or low high-density lipoprotein (HDL)
+Hypertriglyceridemia or low high-density lipoprotein (HDL)—marker for insulin resistance

 Ethnicity: African American, Latino, Native American, Asian, and Pacific Islander

-HbA1c ≥6.5% is diagnostic.
+HbA1c ≥6.5% or

-Hyperglycemic crisis + random plasma glucose ≥200 mg/dL (11.1 mmol/L) or
+Hyperglycemic symptoms and random plasma glucose ≥200 mg/dL (11.1 mmol/L) or

-Fasting plasma glucose (FPG) ≥126 mg/dL (7.0 mmol/L) on 2 occasions or
+Fasting plasma glucose (FPG) ≥126 mg/dL (7.0 mmol/L) or

 2-hour plasma glucose ≥200 mg/dL (11.1 mmol/L) during oral glucose tolerance test (OGTT) with 75-g glucose load